 The steps to selling a motorcycle in California include the following:

-Before selling a motorcycle, you’ll need to have the title, registration, and any maintenance records or receipts on hand.
+Before selling a motorcycle, you must have the title, registration, and maintenance records or receipts.

 Research the value of your motorcycle by looking at similar models for sale in your area or referring to sources such as the Kelley Blue Book or NADA guides.